reiver/reiver-lexical-hypothesis/README.md

 But if one person is described as _“cold”_, _“quarrelsome”_, or _“rude”_ by people who know them, then it is unlikely you will hear other people who know them as also describe them as _“forgiving”_, or _“unselfish”_.

-That is the structure we think that is there.
+That is some of the structure we think that is there.

 That some descriptions _go together_ with other descriptions.
 (For example: _“cold”_, _“quarrelsome”_, or _“rude”_.)